Mark1626/tensor-image-domain-gridding/README.md

 ```

-## Source

-Please have a look at the [notebook](./Tensor_Clean.ipynb)

 ## TODO

 1. Flagged rows (due to RFI, instrument issues) are not removed in this example notebook during gridding.
-This will affect the result when using a measurement set with flagged roms
+This will affect the result when using a measurement set with flagged rows